thirumurthis/Learnings/algorithm/tree_notes.md

   - Traversal (pre-order and post-order) is used in mathematical evaluation
   - used in runtime behaviour of in compiler. like step 1 should operate before step 2, where the operation is stored as tree.

- Program:
+ - Program example to try using tree:
-   Try to get list of words from the user and sort using binary tree.
+    - Try to get list of words from the user and sort using binary tree.

 -----------------

 ### Height vs Depth: